Legal, Financial and Long-Term Planning

 Caregivers will likely reach a point when they realize they need some level of additional assistance at home to help care for their loved one.
 If your loved one requires increased supervision and/or assistance with performing activities of daily living, it may be time to consider additional assistance.
 There are many types of professional care options available to you.
 Ask your health care team, social workers, religious organizations, charitable groups, neighbors, and friends for recommendations.

-Adult day care, Independent Living, Assisted Living, Memory Care, Personal Care Homes, and Nursing facilities are some examples of facilities that provide care options outside of the home.
+Adult daycare, Independent Living, Assisted Living, Memory Care, Personal Care Homes, and Nursing facilities provide care options outside of the home.

-Medicare generally does not pay for long-term care needs in homes or a facility.
+Medicare generally does not pay for long-term care needs in homes or facilities.

-Costs for home care and facility services vary depending on what services are being provided, where you live, and the level of care that is being provided.
+Costs for home care and facility services vary depending on what services are provided, where you live and the level of care.

-Professional care in your home or in an outside facility can be paid privately by the care recipient/family, Long Term Care Insurance, VA Benefits and Medicaid.
+Professional care in your home or an outside facility can be paid for privately by the care recipient/family, Long Term Care Insurance, VA Benefits, and Medicaid.

 Dementia affects more than just the patient.

-We offer a variety of free, online support groups for individuals with dementia and their loved ones to support you.
+We offer a variety of free support groups for individuals with dementia and their loved ones to support you.

 Learn more